The right to believe, to worship and witness

 Forum 18 submitted the same questions to Saratov Regional Prosecutor's Office on 26 September, also asking whether prosecutors were intending to challenge the sentences imposed.
 Forum 18 had received no reply by the afternoon of the working day in Saratov on 4 October.
 When Forum 18 called the Prosecutor's Office press service on 4 October, the telephone went unanswered.

-Khabarovsk: Jehovah's Witness sentenced to assigned labour
+Khabarovsk: Jehovah's Witness sentenced to assigned work

 Judge Ivan Belykh of Khabarovsk's Railway District Court also imposed a ban on Moskalenko leaving the city for this period and a requirement to report to probation authorities once a month.
 Prosecutors had requested a three-year prison term.